 Accounts Receivable Turnover

-Accounts receivable turnover reflects how often per year that a business collects its average accounts receivable.
+Accounts receivable turnover reflects how often a business collects its average accounts receivable per year.
 It is a measure of how efficiently you collect on the credit provided to customers.

 Net Credit Sales/Average Accounts Receivable